HIGHLIGHTS

 But what the 600 Pro does better than the iPhone is protection.
 It is IP68, IP69, and IP69K rated against water and dust, and even carries a 5-star SGS rating against drops.

 Beyond the design, the 600 Pro comes in a more compact form factor.
 It is slightly shorter and thinner than the 400 Pro.
-Honor also claims the corners are symmetrical with a large radius for the best-in-class viewing experience, not entirely sure how that works, but okay.
+Honor also claims the corners are symmetrical with a large radius for the best-in-class viewing experience.
+Not entirely sure how that works, but okay.

 Speaking of viewing experience, the display has actually shrunk to 6.57 inches from 6.8 inches on the 400 Pro, which is even smaller than the 600 Lite.
 However, the viewing experience could actually be better thanks to Honor’s claimed 0.98mm bezels, which they say are the narrowest on the market right now.

-ALSO READ: Poco X8 Pro Max Price in Nepal (May 2026 Updated)
+ALSO READ: Poco X8 Pro Max Price in Nepal (June 2026 Updated)

 Under the hood, the Honor 600 Pro runs on the last-gen flagship Snapdragon 8 Elite chipset.
-Not surprising, as it follows the same trend as last year, where the 400 Pro ran the Snapdragon 8 Gen 3.
+Not surprisingly, it follows the same trend as last year, where the 400 Pro ran the Snapdragon 8 Gen 3.
 It is not the latest 8 Elite Gen 5, but it is more than capable of handling heavy multitasking with ease.

 Shifting to the camera, the setup is identical to last year’s Honor 400 Pro: a 200MP main sensor, 50MP telephoto, and 12MP ultrawide.
 While the megapixel numbers remain the same, the telephoto now zooms up to 3.5x, up from 3x last year.

-On the front, there is a 50MP selfie shooter, though the 2MP depth sensor from last year has been dropped.
+On the front, there is a 50MP selfie shooter, and the 2MP depth sensor from last year has been dropped.
+This gives the phone a cleaner hole-punch cutout instead of the pill-shaped one.

 The battery also gets a meaningful upgrade, jumping from 6,000mAh on the 400 Pro to 7,000mAh on the 600 Pro.
+Numbers like 8,500mAh on the POCO X8 Pro Max may have raised our expectations, but anything more than 6,000mAh should easily last more than a day, even with heavy usage.

+However, the charging has actually taken a step back.
+Wired charging has been nerfed from 100W down to 80W, while wireless remains the same at 50W.
 On the bright side, the 600 Pro can reverse charge other devices at 27W, which is practically fast charging.

 Out of the box, the phone runs Android 16 with MagicOS 10.0 on top.
 And Honor is continuing its promise of 6 years of major Android and security updates, the same as last year.

 Lastly, Honor has added a bunch of AI shenanigans.
 You get AI-powered photography tools like scene recognition, improved night processing, and smarter portrait enhancements that automatically adjust lighting and details.
-There are also handy tools like image-to-video, object removal on still pictures and video, and image enhancement.
+There are also handy tools like object removal on still pictures and video, and image enhancement.

-ALSO READ: POCO F8 Pro Price in Nepal (May 2026 Updated)
+ALSO READ: POCO F8 Pro Price in Nepal (June 2026 Updated)

 Honor 600 Pro Specifications